On variable selection with non-linear effects

 the Gaussian processes, and on the model space.

-Keywords: Bayes factors, Laplace approximation, Prior model probabilities
+Keywords: Bayes factors Laplace approximation Prior model probabilities